cakephp/phinx/docs/configuration.rst

 MySQL
 `````````````````

-Since version 0.4.0 you can define a table prefix and table suffix:
+You can define a table prefix and table suffix:

 .. code-block:: yaml